losman232/priority_list_repo/README.md

 Priority Todo List Application

 Overview:

 This app is a user-friendly todo list manager that lets users prioritize tasks through a simple interface.

 Key Features

 1. Personalized Experience

-Custom greeting: "Hello, [Name]"
+-Custom greeting: "Hello, [Name]"

 2.Easy Task Creation

-Quick input field for tasks
+-Quick input field for tasks

-"Add task" button
+-"Add task" button

 3.Priority Management

-Tasks organized from "Highest Priority" and "Lowest Priority"
+-Tasks organized from "Highest Priority" and "Lowest Priority"

-Drag-and-drop to move tasks between priority levels
+-Drag-and-drop to move tasks between priority levels

 4. Task Display

- list of tasks.
+- list of tasks.

-Checkbox for marking completion.
+-Checkbox for marking completion.

-"Delete" button
+-"Delete" button

 How It Works

-Adding Tasks using the input field.
+-Adding Tasks using the input field.

-Prioritizing tasks by draging tasks between priority sections.
+-Prioritizing tasks by draging tasks between priority sections.

-Mark tasks as complete with a checkbox.
+-Mark tasks as complete with a checkbox.

-Use the "Delete" button to remove tasks.
+-Use the "Delete" button to remove tasks.